CERN/TIGRE/README.md

 folders and subfolders if the toolbox.

 Currently the documentation is included in each of the functions.
-You can access it by typing `help fucntio_name` or by selecting the fucntion in the editor and pressing F1.
+You can access it by typing `help function_name` or by selecting the function in the editor and pressing F1.
 Additionally, the demos should include all the necessary documentation and examples of use.

 ## Issues